uptonking/note4yaoo/lib-db-app-community-local-first-offlineable.md

   - For clarity, my design wasn't schemaless, values (can) have defined datatypes and relationships are first-class.
 I meant that I found adding to or modifying the schema was less cumbersome and error prone than traditional SQL schema additions or changes.
 I feel like SQL schema management is more suited to server-based dbs where you have tight control over the db lifecycle, which you don't when it lives on a bunch of mobile devices.
   - Totally agree with the ease of sync and conflict resolution, another strong pro.

-- 🤔 Are you able to elaborate on why you chose EAV over using something like the json1 extension of SQLite?
+- 🤔 Are you able to elaborate on **why you chose EAV over using something like the json1 extension of SQLite**?
 - It was built on a single table that held the entity-attribute-value tuple along with some additional metadata like type information, whether or not the attribute was a pointer to another entity, and the cardinality of that relationship (one or many).
   - **Relationships were walked via self joins and the eav columns were all indexed**.
 - This sounds very similar to what we’re doing and we are in the process of migrating most of the EAV models (other than the relationships) to a json1 column (Which I’d argue is still EAV just in document format).
 Keeping the relationship foreign keys outside of the json allows the database itself to enforce referential integrity.